ayaalsabahi/ayaalsabahi.github.io/_projects/5_projects.md

 Throwing basketballs is fun & making pizza is yummy, why not combine both!

 **Core mechanics:**
-Integrated in sound & game flow with playtesting results, as well as the interactive homescreen with floating pizza.
+Integrated in sound & game flow with playtesting results, as well as the interactive homescreen with floating pizza & architechture.

+My two other teammates worked on getting the timer aspect integrated in, pizza throwing mechanic as well as UI of what orders appear onscreen.

+Our main struggle was getting balance right such as how fast should a conveyer belt move before it becomes too punishing?
 **Art:**
 Credits to Kai & Isabel, everything from the pizza shop layout, toppings, and even lighting!

-I worked on the home page starting scene and city layout.

 **Controls:**
 WASD + mouse